Smartfusion-glitch/Smartfusion/README.md

-# Smartfusion
+# Tech Arena

-Name of the App: "smart fusion"
+Name of the App: "Tech Arena"
 Purpose: To revolutionize how people interact with and learn about gadgets.
 Problem Statement
 Current Issue: Consumers often struggle to find reliable, detailed, and engaging information about new gadgets.
 They can't try out gadgets before buying, and there is no centralized platform that offers AR-based gadget exploration combined with comprehensive tech news and reviews.